 - Tip: Zundert is the birthplace of Vincent van Gogh, and you may combine a visit to the Flower parade with learning more about this world-famous Dutch painter

 - Flower Parade Lichtenvoorde

-- The flower parade in Lichtenvoorde traditionally takes place on the second Sunday in September.
-In 2023, the flower parade will take place on Sunday, September 10th, as part of a three-day flower festival.
+- The flower parade in Lichtenvoorde traditionally occurs on the second Sunday in September.
+In 2023, the flower parade will occur on Sunday, September 10th, as part of a three-day flower festival.

 Popular Flower Markets In The Netherlands?